un-certain-tea/OpenADMET-ExpansionRx-Challenge/README.md

 ## Notes

-The following approaches were explored but did not improve performance:
+The following approaches were explored but did not give me any good performance:
-- Using predictions from public ADMET models as features
+- Using predictions from public ADMET models as additional features
 - Delta learning with public ADMET data
 - Fine-tuning TabPFN
-- AutoGluon ensemble models
+- AutoGluon ensemble models using the usual suspects.
+TabPFN 2.5 produced a better model in seconds than AutoGluon after 4 hours.
+- Finetuning https://github.com/NVIDIA-Digital-Bio/KERMT on challenge dataset.